Experiment Architecture#

 - List of matrix split definitions, as provided by Timechop

-in experiment config- cohort name from
+user_metadata, in experiment configfeature_start_timefromtemporal_configin experiment config- cohort name from

-in experiment config - label name from
+cohort_configin experiment config - label name from

-in experiment config
+cohort_configin experiment config

 Output